basxto/great-burst/readme.md

 * [GameBoyPngConverter](https://github.com/gingemonster/GameBoyPngConverter)

 For running this game, you need a Game Boy™ flash card or a Game Boy™ emulator.
+The make file uses retroarch with gambatte core.

 Please ajust the makefile variables to your paths.
+For other emulators please change the `emulator` variable.

 Compile with: